Kaosarah/AdventureWorks-2019-/README.md

 Awareness about the product in most european countries like France, Germany and United Kingdom should be the country priority, for instance the sales in Germany increased from 2012 to 2014 by 64.58%, measures used in this country can be used across countries with least sales.

 Marketing should be improved for other product category aside bikes.

+# For interaction with dashboard, access link below.